 During the ensuing pursuit, Normann Dragoons, who were deployed on the right wing, came under fire of the Hungarian Haller Infantry occupying the southernmost barricade.
 Normann Dragoons suffered considerable loss and were thrown into disorder.

-At the about the same time, the Austrian cavalry rallied, made front and engaged the pursuing Prussian dragoons which were driven back.
+At about the same time, the Austrian cavalry rallied, made front and engaged the pursuing Prussian dragoons, driving them back.

 The 5 sqns of Puttkamer Hussars, concealed in a hollow up to this moment, suddenly came upon the Austrian flank saving the situation for the Prussians and allowing the Prussian dragoons to rally and to attack the Austrian cavalry once more, putting it totally to flight.
 Herzog von Württemberg Dragoons pursued the Austrians up to Franzensdorf.

 Meanwhile, Bevern had moved II./Prinz Heinrich von Preußen Fusiliers from the second line to the right wing of the first line and had advanced with his infantry against the entrenchments of the left bank.
-During this advance, his left wing suffered some losses from the Austrian artillery posted on the heights of the right bank while his centre and his right wing were protected by the terrain.
+During this advance, his left wing suffered some losses from the Austrian artillery posted on the heights of the right bank.
+His centre and his right wing were protected by the terrain.